-The contract for environmental professional services needed to support the completion of Environmental Due Diligence Reports (Environmental Screening f.
-Real Estate and Project Development

-Assessments, Phase I Environmental Site Assessments, and Phase II Environmental Site Assessments) for real estate acquisition on the Project was awarded to Environmental Alliance, Inc. on March 25, 2014.
+The contract for environmental professional services needed to support the completion of Environmental Due Diligence Reports (Environmental Screening Assessments, Phase I Environmental Site Assessments, and Phase II Environmental Site Assessments) for real estate acquisition on the Project was awarded to Environmental Alliance, Inc. on March 25, 2014.